akka/akka/akka-docs/rst/scala/event-bus.rst

 This classification requires an :class:`ActorSystem` in order to perform book-keeping operations related to the subscribers being Actors, which can terminate without first unsubscribing from the EventBus.
-ManagedActorClassification maitains a system Actor which takes care of unsubscribing terminated actors automatically.
+ManagedActorClassification maintains a system Actor which takes care of unsubscribing terminated actors automatically.

 The necessary methods to be implemented are illustrated with the following example: